obradovicsl/mini-docker/README.md

 With this step, we're finally able to give our container a proper root filesystem by dynamically pulling and unpacking Docker images.
 This mimics what real container runtimes like Docker or containerd do, but we’re doing it ourselves using the public API.

-This gives us the final piece needed to run real programs inside isolated environments — with both filesystem and process tree isolation, and a user-defined base image.

-#### Notes on Cross-Platform Execution
-- **Question**: How do Linux binaries in Docker images run on Windows or macOS?
-- **Answer**:
-  - Docker images contain Linux ELF executables, compiled for Linux environments.
+**As a result:**
+- Our chroot directory now contains the full filesystem specified by the provided Docker image.
+- Inside this jail, we can use all the tools that come with the image — such as `echo`, `ls`, and other common Linux utilities.
+- We have a functional, minimal container environment capable of running real Linux programs, isolated by both filesystem and PID namespaces.

+---

+#### Question: Aren’t the binaries inside a container image (like `bash`, `grep`, etc.) compiled for a specific Linux environment?
+How can they run on Windows or macOS host machine?

+Yes — the binaries bundled in container images are Linux ELF executables, compiled to run on a Linux system with a Linux kernel.
+So how do they work on non-Linux hosts?

-  - On **Windows**, Docker uses WSL 2, which provides a Linux kernel.
+- **On Windows**, Docker relies on **WSL 2 (Windows Subsystem for Linux 2)**, which provides a full Linux kernel and environment.
+Containers actually run inside that Linux kernel.
-  - On **macOS**, Docker runs containers in a lightweight Linux VM using Apple's Hypervisor framework.
-  - The Linux kernel ensures compatibility, regardless of the host OS.
+- **On macOS**, Docker uses a **lightweight virtual machine** (managed through Apple’s Hypervisor.framework) to boot a minimal Linux OS and run containers inside it.

+In both cases, even though the host OS is not Linux, the actual execution of container processes happens inside a real Linux environment.
+That’s how these Linux-compiled binaries are able to run correctly and consistently across platforms.

 ---